-This transformation is applied identically to both the image \(x_i\) and its mask \(y_i\).
-Specifically, empty regions created by the transformation are padded with zeros in both the images and the masks.
-This approach ensures robust alignment across diverse images using SAM’s structural signals, even without precise labels or additional training.

-\subsubsection{Pseudo-Label Refinement with SAM}
+\subsubsection{Pseudo-label Refinement with SAM}

-To enhance the reliability of pseudo-labels, we refine teacher model's outputs using SAM on the unlabeled data.
-In dense and irregular shelter arrangement, these initial predictions frequently fail to clearly separate adjacent instances or capture small and occluded ones, resulting in merged or missed detections.
-SAM can segment closely packed objects with high spatial precision and also handle visual ambiguities caused by atypical shelter buildings.
-However, its capability depends on suitable prompts, particularly for localizing individual shelters.
-To effectively guide SAM, we extract bounding boxes \(\mathcal{B}\) from the prediction $\hat{y}_j^t$ of the teacher model $f_{\theta_t}$ and use them as a spatial prompt for SAM $g$, enabling it to generate a structure-based mask $\hat{y}_j^a$:
+To resolve the ambiguity in dense shelter arrangements where the teacher model often merges and misses instances, we leverage the zero-shot generalization capabilities of SAM.
+While SAM offers high spatial precision, it requires effective prompts for accurate localization.
+Accordingly, we extract bounding boxes $B$ from the prediction $\hat{y}^{\,T}_j$ of the teacher model $f_{\theta_T}$ and use them as a spatial prompt for SAM $g$.
+This process generates a structure-aware mask $\hat{y}^{\,a}_j$ that respects object boundaries:

-The final pseudo-label \(\tilde{y}_j\) is computed by intersecting the teacher's prediction and the guided SAM mask:
+The final pseudo-label $\tilde{y}_j$ is derived via the logical intersection of the teacher's prediction and the SAM-generated mask:

-This intersection helps reduce false positives from SAM, especially in the early stages of training, when coarse predictions may lead to oversized bounding boxes.
-By retaining only the regions agreed upon by both models, it gives more reliable supervision signals to train the student model $f_{\theta_s}$.
+This intersection functions as a consensus criterion, particularly in the early stages of training when coarse predictions may yield oversized bounding boxes.
+By retaining only the regions where both models agree, we effectively filter out false positives and provide rigorous supervision signals for the student model $f_{\theta_S}$.

-\subsection{Measuring accessibility to WASH facilities}
+\subsection{Measuring Accessibility to WASH Facilities}